 AutoNet2030 shall develop and test a co-operative automated driving technology, based on a decentralised decision-making strategy which is enabled by mutual information sharing among nearby vehicles.
 The project is aiming for a 2020-2030 deployment time horizon, taking into account the expected preceding introduction of co-operative communication systems and sensor based lane-keeping/cruise-control technologies.
 By taking this approach, a strategy can be worked out for the gradual introduction of fully automated driving systems, which makes the best use of the widespread existence of co-operative systems in the near-term and makes the deployment of fully automated driving systems beneficial for all drivers already from its initial stages.

 The inter-vehicle co-operation is meant not only among automated vehicles, but extends also to manually driven vehicles.
 Drivers shall receive maneuvering instructions on their HMI; the ergonomy and non-distraction of this new user interface shall be validated.
 This system shall be optimised to make safe, predictable, and efficient maneuvering decisions.

-The technology developed in AutoNet2030 shall be validated through drive-testing and simulation tools.
-The final results shall be showcased in late 2016.
+The technology developed in AutoNet2030 has been validated through drive-testing and simulation tools.
+The final results has been showcased in October 2016.